Amenorrhea Differential Diagnoses

 Other acquired disorders can disrupt pituitary function by destructive means, such as ischemia, infiltration, and obstruction.
 Head trauma, cranial aneurysms, and infiltrative processes (eg, sarcoidosis, syphilis, tuberculomas) are examples of conditions that can disrupt pituitary function.

 Abnormal development of the hypothalamus can result in hypogonadotropic hypogonadism.
-Kallmann syndrome manifests with anosmia, pubertal delay, and a normal response to exogenous gonadotropins.
+Kallmann syndrome is a form of hypogonadotropic hypogonadism with associated anosmia and pubertal delay and a normal response to exogenous gonadotropins.
 Kallmann syndrome occurs during embryonic development when GnRH-secreting neurons fail to migrate from the olfactory area to the hypothalamus.
 The gene KAL1 codes for the protein associated with normal migration.
 Other syndromes associated with hypothalamic dysfunction include Prader-Willi syndrome and Laurence-Moon-Biedl syndrome.

 Amenorrhea with normal puberty